 Jesus Grows in Favor

 As I mentioned to Andrew that I was using his “left behind” story, I realized something: there’s quite a gap between this story of a 12 year old Jesus and the point at which He began His ministry at the age of 30.
 (Luke 3:23 ) Why the gap?
 There’s likely a few reasons behind this (timing for one), but in this gap of time Jesus would have been accumulating information.
-He was learning, growing in wisdom, and also in strength as Scripture tells us.
+He was learning, and growing in wisdom, and strength as Scripture tells us.
 Of course, Jesus had to grow in approval as well.
 Therefore, In this time Jesus was growing in favor with God and men.
 (Luke 2:52)

 Our Calling and Election

 From these facts came this thought: as His followers, we can be so gung-ho to be used by God that we either rush into things (leaning on our own understanding) or we get frustrated when we feel as if we aren’t useful.
 We can also lose sight of our purpose.
 However, we too need time to grow in wisdom, strength and maturity before we can be used by God.
 When we have grown in favor (proven that we can be trusted with the smaller things that God has given us), God will give us more, and the Holy Spirit will work powerfully through us as well.
 This explains why I was given this verse (2 Peter 1:1-3 ) at a time when I was feeling so useless, and as if God would never use me.